catie-aq/mbed_quectel-l86-example/README.md

 # quectel-l86-example

-Basic example which demonstrates how the quesctel-l86 driver
+Basic example which demonstrates how to use the quectel-l86 driver